 View two recent photographic works by Jeremy Dennis—part of his Rise series—in MAM’s Lehman Court.
 Dennis is an enrolled member of the Shinnecock Indian Nation on Long Island, NY, where he takes his images.
 Both incisively historical and visionary for the future, Rise probes Euro-American fears of an Indigenous enemy: anxieties ingrained since the start of settler-colonialism in North America.
 Playing with the aesthetics of zombie movies, Dennis casts Native Americans as the undead, exposing subconscious unease as well as latent possibilities in their interactions with non-Natives.

 Listen to Dennis discuss his work and the history and outlook of his homelands in MAM’s October 2021 program Native Artists, Northeast Futures.
-Join us as well for two programs with Dennis for all ages as part of MAM’s Indigenous Peoples’ Weekend 2022:
+Learn about Dennis' involvement with MAM’s Indigenous Peoples’ Weekend 2022.

 The installation is organized by Curator of Native American Art Laura J. Allen.